documentationfor yFiles for HTML 3.0.0.1

 rectangle.getEnlarged({ left: 5, top: 10, bottom: 5, right: 10 })

-When using plain objects to describe a convertible type, they may not work together with overloads.
+When using plain objects to describe a convertible type, they may not work together with method overloads.
 That is because if the substitute object is the only parameter, it creates an ambiguous overload with the parameter object notation.
-Also, it may not be possible to determine the right overload at runtime if there are multiple real overloads.
+Also, it may not be possible to determine the correct overload at runtime if there are multiple possible overloads.
 However, using a substitute object in a parameter list or as a named option argument in a parameter object is valid unless the resulting type is ambiguous.

 Arrows